Chef Dennis

 • Reduce oven temp to 325 degrees Fahrenheit and cook approximately 15 minutes per pound till the desired doneness.

-• Cook meat uncovered in your roasting pan
+• Cook the meat uncovered in your roasting pan

 • Use a meat thermometer to make sure the roast is at the temperature you desire.

-• Remember your roast will increase in temperature approximately 10 degrees after removing from oven.
+• Remember, your roast will increase in temperature approximately 10 degrees after removing it from the oven.

 Nutrition